AlanSosa/Infinite-pew-pew-PC-Version/README.md

 Infinite pew pew requires Visual Studio, XNA and the latest version of .NET framework.

-While Infinite pew pew has the capilibilty to run in a different OS other than Windows, it is required to be ported first with another Framework/Library, there's over the internet in case you want to try that out.
-[Monogame](http://www.monogame.net/) and from what I read in some blogs [Cocos 2D XNA](http://cocos2dxna.codeplex.com/) will also work.
-Installing XNA on Win 7 is straightforward just download the everything and I will install without problems.
+While Infinite pew pew has the capilibilty to run in a different OS other than Windows, it is required to be ported first with another Framework/Library, there's tons of them over the internet in case you want to try that out.
+[Monogame](http://www.monogame.net/) and [Cocos 2D XNA](http://cocos2dxna.codeplex.com/) will work.

+Installing XNA for Visual Studio 2010 is straightforward just download Infinite pew pew and will install without problems.

 [XNA Game Studio](http://www.microsoft.com/en-us/download/details.aspx?id=23714)

-XNA 4.0 was built for the 2010 editions of Visual Studio, and there is not yet a version that works latter editions.
+XNA 4.0 was built for the 2010 editions of Visual Studio, and there is not yet a version that works in latter editions.
 But we're not going to let that stop us.
 (Though it's always a possibility to go back and run Visual Studio 2010 and install XNA Game Studio directly, if you want.)

 There's a ton of programmers out there that have solved this problem, just Google the magic words "Install XNA on [Insert your OS] and [Visual Studio Ver]".

 - [This solved the problem for my Visual Studio 2015 installation](https://mxa.codeplex.com/releases/view/618279)

-After installing XNA, you will be able to get started by running Visual Studio.
+After installing XNA, you will be able to get compile the game with Visual Studio.
 (XNA doesn't show up as a separate program.
 It's an add-on.)

 <a name="contributing"></a>
 ![contributing](http://s24.postimg.org/6pb4utvsl/contributing-header.png "Contributing")